crabdancing/proton-plasticity-nix/README.md

 ## Status

 - Confirmed working (GPU accel, rendering, saving and loading, etc)
-- Convenient DPI control added

-## Known issues

 - If you have configured your kernel for certain kinds of security hardening, it may crash when it tries to spawn the GPU thread.
 Still debugging.
 - Persistence is currently having issues.
-- Because of the way Plasticity tracks 'node locking', it may erroneously detect different wine instances on the same machine as 'different device'.
+- Because of the way Plasticity tracks 'node locking', it may erroneously detect different wine instances on the same machine as a 'different device'.

+## Bonus features

+- Convenient DPI control added
+- Sets 'dark mode' wine config to better integrate the dialog box with Plasticity and with dark themes in general.

 ## How it works